ermongroup/cs228-notes/inference/jt/index.md

 ### Max-product message passing

-So far, we have said very little about the second type of inference we are interested to perform, which are MAP queries
+So far, we have said very little about the second type of inference we are interested in performing, which are MAP queries
 {% math %}
 \max_{x_1, \dots, x_n} p(x_1,...,x_n).
 {% endmath %}